brain-microstructure-exploration-tools/abcdstats/README.md

       variable is equally likely to be any of $N$ possibilities, its perplexity is $N$.)
-    - **longitudinal**: This describes whether the confounding variable should be used as an intercep and/or slope random effect.
+    - **longitudinal**: This describes whether the confounding variable should be used as an intercept and/or slope random effect.
 Can be any one or more of `time`, `intercept`, or `slope`; see the [Methods](#Methods) section above.
+Note that `time` will not be a confounding variable itself unless it is also `intercept` or, if it is also `slope` then its square will be included.
 - **output**: This specifies how to post-process and save the results of the analysis
   - **destination_directory**: Where to write the output